ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ## Business Objective

-To analyze and interpret hiring demand, salary structures, role distribution, ownership patterns, and skill requirements across the United States data job market.
+To analyze and interpret Hiring Demand, Salary Structures, Role Distribution, Ownership Patterns, and Skill Requirements across the United States Data Job Market.

-The goal of this project is to enable:
+The goal of this Project is to enable:

-- Data-driven career decisions for job seekers
+- Data-Driven Career Decisions for Job Seekers
-- Strategic hiring decisions for recruiters
+- Strategic Hiring Decisions for Recruiters
-- Market positioning insights for workforce planners
+- Market Positioning Insights for Workforce Planners

 ---